rmtownsend/100-days-of-code/log.md

 **Thoughts:** Continuing with the basics of web design and fun things you can do with CSS.
 I didn't know how much it could be used for graphics/animation!

-**Link to work:** Free Code Camp Responsive Web Design [Applied Visual Design](https://www.freecodecamp.org/learn/responsive-web-design/applied-visual-design/)
+**Link to work:** FreeCodeCamp Responsive Web Design [Applied Visual Design](https://www.freecodecamp.org/learn/responsive-web-design/applied-visual-design/)

 ### Day 18: January 19, 2022